 This post may contain affiliate links.
 If you make a purchase through these links, I will earn a commission at no extra cost to you.
 Thanks for reading!

 I’m sure that your immediate response was in the negative — unless of course, you’re Indonesian or have been living there a long time as I have.

 But you probably don’t realize that you already know at least one Indonesian word.
 What do you call the mother primate that’s pictured above?
 You probably knew that the mother in the photo is an orangutan.
 Right?

-The word is pronounced slightly differently, and the emphasis is on a different syllable from our English pronunciation.
+The word is pronounced slightly different, and the emphasis is on a different syllable from our English pronunciation.
 But yep, that’s an Indonesian word.
 ‘Orang’ means person, and ‘utan’ means forest.
-So, an orangutan is a person of the forest, and you now you can see that you already know one word in Indonesian.
+So, an orangutan is a person of the forest, and you know one word in Indonesian already.

 The adult male in the photo above seems to be threatening another orangutan with his fist.
 That’s not the case though.
 He’s carefully holding onto some fruit in his hand until he finishes off the banana that is in his mouth.
 Wouldn’t want to drop it and have to make the climb all over again.

 The image below shows orangutans at a feeding station at Camp Leakey in Borneo — or Kalimantan, its Indonesian name.
 This rehab center was founded by Dr. Biruté Galdikas and her former spouse Rod Brindamour in 1971 as the first rehabilitation center in Indonesia for orangutans.
 Named after the famous anthropologist, Louis Leakey, it is in the center of a major rainforest, the favorite environment of orangutans.